-- b) False.
-Since Ax = y is inconsistent for some y in \mathbb{R}^3 , the big theorem from 3.3 implies that A has at least one row without a pivot, so A has at most 2 pivots.
-Therefore, at least one of the three columns of A will not have a pivot, so if an equation Ax = z is consistent, the system will have a free variable and thus infinitely many solutions. - c) False.
-If the solution set to Ax = b is a plane through the origin, then x = 0 is a solution, so b = A(0) and therefore b = 0.
+b) No. Since Ax = y is inconsistent for some y in $\mathbb{R}^3$ , the big theorem from 1.4 implies that A has at least one row without a pivot, so A has at most 2 pivots.
+Therefore, at least one of the three columns of A will not have a pivot, so if an equation Ax = z is consistent, the system will have a free variable and thus infinitely many solutions.